vibraception: excitatory yards and vibraceptional plate

 Acknowledgements: Damir Gamulin, Polly Nuttgens, Rudy Schmidt, Faculty of Music at the University of Oxford

-The SONCITIES project is a research initiative that explores the relationship between sound, urban environments, and architectural design.
+The Vibraceptional Plate is funded by SONCITIES project which is a research initiative that explores the relationship between sound, urban environments, and architectural design.
 Based at the University of Oxford, the project investigates how sound can be used as a medium to rethink and reshape urban spaces and architectural practices.
 Led by Gascia Ouzounian, SONCITIES focuses on understanding how sound influences the way we experience cities and how it can be harnessed to create more dynamic, inclusive, and responsive urban environments.

 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme as part of the project Sonorous Cities: Towards a Sonic Urbanism (grant agreement No 865032).
 Supported and co-produced by Muzej Suvremene Umjetnosti, Zagreb.

-The Vibraception project is realized with the financing of the City of Zagreb and the Ministry of Culture and Media of the Republic of Croatia.
+The Vibraception exhibition is realized with the financing of the City of Zagreb and the Ministry of Culture and Media of the Republic of Croatia.

 http://www.msu.hr/dogadanja/vibracepcija-dvorista-uzbudljivosti-i-vibracepcijska-ploca/1565/en.html